k-mundra/space_biofilm/README.md

 2. **Gradient penalty** - Removes checkerboard artifacts

-Result: cleaner predictions that look like actual biofilm growth.
+Result: cleaner predictions.

 ---

 ### 3. Random Forest Models (Main Results)

-After starting the project, we discovered the NASA dataset doesn't have true time-series data - "Day 1", "Day 2", "Day 3" are actually different samples, not the same biofilm over time.
+Since it was discovered that the NASA dataset doesn't have true time-series data in that "Day 1", "Day 2", "Day 3" are actually different samples, not the same biofilm over time.
 So we pivoted to predicting **biofilm coverage percentage** instead of morphological evolution.

 #### Baseline: Ground-Only Random Forest